jonhare/COMP6237/_includes/cwk2.md

 You need to produce a **concise** 2-page "working notes" paper (see http://ceur-ws.org/Vol-1043/ for examples of standard academic working notes papers) using the [ACM proceedings style](https://www.acm.org/publications/proceedings-template).
 The two page limit on the paper is final; no additional pages or appendices are permitted.
 We're expecting the paper to illustrate what you have done and also demonstrate your ability to interpret what the data mining techniques are showing.

 ##Marking and Feedback
-Each team will receive an overall mark (broken down into sub-categories).
-Individual marks will be assigned based on a split decided by the team.
-Full details below:
+Full details of the marking scheme are given below:

 ####Learning Outcomes
 * Solve real-word data-mining, data-indexing and information extraction tasks